Lamismn/Water_Potability_Classification/README.md

 ## Communications protocols:

-As a team we use different tools to communicate together y=to ensure efficiency.
+As a team we use different tools to communicate together & to ensure efficiency.
 We meet during the normal class hours to assign tasks between us, then we have an additional zoom meeting where we can discuss the progress & if anyone needs help with their task before submission.
 We also have a Slack group that allows us to stay in touch in between classes & meetings.

 For project files & work, we have a shared github repository, where every member has a separate branch to commit their work & progress to before merging it to the main branch.